- No interest rates or monthly payments

 |Minimum Credit Score

-Even if you’ve been in the market for a mortgage loan, you’ve probably never dealt with anything like Unison before.
-That’s because Unison doesn’t offer you the typical mortgage loan.
+Even if you’ve been in the market for options to access your home equity, you’ve probably never dealt with anything like Unison before.
+That’s because Unison doesn’t offer you the typical second mortgage loan.
 In fact, you won’t get a loan from this service at all.

 Unison is a home co-investment company.
-It provides you with funds in exchange for a share in your property's future appreciation.
+It provides you with funds in exchange for a share in your property's future change in value.
 To be clear, Unison doesn't own any part of your home.
 Instead, it gets a slice of the pie whenever you sell your home up to thirty years down the line.
-It's a ground-breaking business model, and while Unison is not right for everyone, it might be the best thing that happened to you.
 Let's dig in to find out more of the nitty-gritty details.

 We’ll cut to the chase.
 Who is Unison really good for?
 Considering the fact that you get upfront cash with absolutely no interest and no monthly payments, it would seem like a good deal for everyone.
 But, here’s who will really benefit from partnering with Unison.

 People who want to save on monthly payments